julian7/withenv/README.md

-# withenv: runs processes with environment settings from a file
+# withenv: runs commands with extra environment settings

 It's just like envdir, but for go, and it reads files.